intellifi-nl/webapi-doc/quick-start.md

 ![](https://raw.githubusercontent.com/intellifi-nl/doc-webapi/master/postman-import.png)
 Note: postman gets a lot of updates, so it might look a bit different.
 Just search for the import and you should be fine.

 You should also create and configure an environment.
-This allows you to tell postman the address of your brain.
+This allows you to tell postman the address of your brain and API key.
 ![](https://raw.githubusercontent.com/intellifi-nl/doc-webapi/master/postman-env.png)

 This environment screen allows you to configure key/value pairs.
-You only need to define the key `brain_host` to your brain server address, i.e. `brain.intellifi.nl`.
-Please make sure that you don't include the protocol name and the trailing slash!
+You need to define the keys:
+- `brain_host` to your brain server address (i.e. `brain.intellifi.nl`).
+Please make sure that you don't include the protocol name and the trailing slash!,
+- `api_key` to your API key.

 Tip: You can press the little arrow to get a very nice overview in which I added some extra comments to the urls.
 ![](https://raw.githubusercontent.com/intellifi-nl/doc-webapi/master/postman-overview.png)